Bartvds/tsd-deftools/README.md

 # tsd-deftools

-> developer tools to process TypeScript definitions and bulk edit tsd
+> developer tools to process TypeScript definitions and bulk edit [tsd](https://github.com/Diullei/tsd) and [DefinitelyTyped(https://github.com/borisyankov/DefinitelyTyped)

 crude, not for general consumption unless you know what you're doing